iovation/rpmcpan/README.md

       "configure", "build", "test", "runtime", or "develop".
     * `relationship`: The dependency relationship for the module.
 Must be one of "requires", "recommends", "suggests", or "conflicts".
-* `override`: A list of key/value pairs to override any part of the release data.
-Useful if, for some reason, the MetaCPAN API gets out of whack and has the wrong data.
-The values will simply be merged into the top level of the data returned from the API, so if you need nested data, it must be complete.

 `rpmcpan` will use this information to download the required distributions, determine their dependencies, create RPM spec files in the `SPECS` directory, and build RPMs for all the distributions and their CPAN dependencies.
 Most of